mosra/m.css/doc/css/typography.rst

         </ol>

-It's possible to convert a list to a single line with items separated by ``|`` to save vertical space on mobile devices and responsively change it back on larger screens.
-Mark such list with :css:`.m-block-bar-*`:
+It's possible to convert a list to a single line with items separated by ``|`` or ``•`` to save vertical space on mobile devices and responsively change it back on larger screens.
+Mark such list with :css:`.m-block-bar-*` or :css:`.m-block-dot-*`:

 .. code-figure::